Moreland’s 3-run HR, 7 pitchers carry Red Sox past Yanks 6-1

+BOSTON (AP) — The Boston Red Sox pieced together a victory by going to the bullpen six times.

+The problem is they’ll need to pile up wins and very likely need some help to make the postseason.

-BOSTON (AP) — Mitch Moreland hit a three-run homer and seven pitchers combined on a three-hitter to lead the Boston Red Sox to a 6-1 victory over the New York Yankees on Friday night.
+Mitch Moreland hit a three-run homer and seven pitchers combined on a three-hitter to lead the Red Sox to a 6-1 victory over the New York Yankees on Friday night.

+“It’s definitely going to be difficult,” Moreland said.
+“We’re not in the best of spots, but everybody in here is continuing to fight and try to help the team win.”

 Xander Bogaerts added a two-run double and Moreland two singles for the Red Sox, who won for the 13th time in 19 games but the defending World Series champions remained 6 1/2 games out of the AL’s second wild-card spot with 21 games to play.